lwshanbd/starter-academic/content/authors/admin/_index.md

   url: https://www.stonybrook.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include parallel computing, high-performance computing and distributed computing.
+bio: My research interests include high performance computing, parallel computing and compiler.

 # Interests to show in About widget
 interests:
 - High Performance Computing
-- Big Data System
 - Parallel Computing
+- Compiler

 # Education to show in About widget
 education: